palo-it-th/LLM-Bash-Agent/examples/ReAct-Sample.md

 # ReAct Prompt Samples

 These are sample prompts for using ReAct on various topics.
 You could continue this by using this prompt.
-Note that this is a basic example to get to know how ReAct works.
-In real working environment, you must feed your own observation or the environment.

 ```
 Continue to write another topic other than Mind Reader and Bash Agent from this article
 Article: Copy and Paste below article in your AI Assistant
 ```
+Note that this is a basic example to get to know how ReAct works.
+In a real working environment, you must feed your observation or the environment.

-Contents
+## Contents
 1. [Mind Reader](#mind-reader)
 2. [Bash Agent](#bash-agent)
 3. [Math Solver](#math-solver)